 The growth of the Community Bank is integral to the growth of our community with local organisations gradually realizing that the more customers we have, the greater the profitability and the more we can give back to the community.

-"Community Bank have given \$299,139.52 to similar groups through grant funding and donations."
+Community Bank during the previous financial year has given \$185,608 to groups through grant funding and donations.

-Total Community Funding by Type
+Total Community Funding Last 5 Years